iav0207/advent-of-code/2023/day_14/README.md

 Spec https://adventofcode.com/2023/day/14

-Desc Forgot to write a readme in 2023/day_14
+Desc Tilting a platform with rolling rocks on it in all four directions, a billion cycles, finding the final state.
+Memoization and cycle detection.

 Execution